MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: METHODOLOGY

 \subsection{Problem Definition of DAMap}

-Most of the visual classification model can be formulated as the function $c(f(x))$, where $f$ is the feature extractor based on the deep models such as ResNet \cite{he2016deep} and $c$ is the light-weight classifier such as MLP \cite{rosenblatt1958perceptron,rumelhart1986learning} to map the features to output.
-Given a labeled source domain $D_s = {(x^s_i,y^s_i)}^{n_s}_{i=1}$ and unlabeled target domain $D_t = {(x^t_i)^{n_t}_{i=1}}$, the \textbf{Domain Adaptive Feature Mapping (DAMap)} aims to transfer the model trained on $D_s$ to $D_t$, and utilize the unlabeled data in $D_t$ to optimize $c$ while freezing the deep feature extractor $f$.
-DAMap avoids the time-consuming optimization of deep feature extractors and is suitable for the lightweight fine-tuning of visual models on edge devices.
+Most visual classification models can be formulated as the function $c(f(x))$, where $f$ is the feature extractor based on deep models such as ResNet \cite{he2016deep}, and $c$ is the light-weight classifier, such as MLP \cite{rosenblatt1958perceptron,rumelhart1986learning}, that maps the features to output.
+Given a labeled source domain $D_s = \{(x^s_i,y^s_i) | 0\leq i <n_s\}$ and an unlabeled target domain $D_t = \{ x^t_i |0\leq i <n_t\}$, the \textbf{Domain Adaptive Feature Mapping (DAMap)} aims to transfer the model trained on $D_s$ to $D_t$ and utilize the unlabeled data in $D_t$ to optimize $c$ while freezing the deep feature extractor $f$ (as shown in Fig.~\ref{fig.1}b and Fig.~\ref{fig.1}c.
+DAMap avoids the time-consuming optimization of deep backbones and is suitable for the lightweight fine-tuning of visual models on edge devices.